kanekikunlama/Obesity-analysis-based-on-data-visualisations-in-Tableau/README.md

 # Obesity-analysis-based-on-data-visualisations-in-Tableau
 Built using Tableau.

-This is a data visualisation magazine/dashboard which provides insights on how obesity relations to modern day society habits and cultures around us.
+This is a data visualisation magazine/dashboard which provides insights on how obesity relates to modern day society habits and cultures.

-The dashboards explain and provide insights on obesity's relation to involved factors such as fast food consumption, diabetes and education.
+The dashboards explains and provide insight on obesity's relationship with factors such as fast food consumption, diabetes and education.

-Data visualisations in above link named OBESITY VISUALISATION
+Data visualisations in above link named OBESITY VISUALISATION.